Main content | back to top

 Operating in politically sensitive countries often raises challenges related to human rights, security and environmental issues.
 They can also involve bribery and corruption, standards of governance and application of international law.

 Shell has also signed up to the Voluntary Commitment for Security and Human Rights whereby all of Shell’s global security staff are required to a set of strict Human Rights guidelines.
+We include the principles in our private security contracts and in our engagements with public security forces.
 This is in addition to acting in accordance to local and international law.

 Our approach to politically sensitive regions